School-of-Code-HQ/bootcamp-code-style-guide/README.md

 ### Spacing and Indentation

-Use consistent spacing (2 or 4 spaces) and maintain clean formatting:
+- Choose a consistent indentation (2 or 4 spaces) and stick with it.
+- Add spaces around operators and after commas for readability.

 ```javascript
 // Bad